How to Post your Profile on LinkedIn

 To avoid this issue, candidates need to make sure that their profile includes their full work history and accurate dates of employment.
 If you only stayed at a position for a brief amount of time, still include it, as long gaps in your resume can sometimes be more damning than a 6 month stint that didn’t work out.
 However, it’s sometimes hard to write a professional-looking bio, let alone one that somehow explains the 6-month stint in a positive light!
 Luckily, there are people out there with some great advice and tips on how to write a great bio, such as Jill Townsend.
 This way, you’ll find the job search a whole lot easier!

 Include thorough descriptions of your past and current positions:

 Just as on a resume, a title is meaningless.
 If a recruiter or employer cannot tell what a candidate is doing in a position by looking at their profile, chances are they won’t be calling.

 There is no such thing as too much detail in a LinkedIn profile.
 Candidates should include all of their day to day responsibilities as well as a brief description of what their company does under each position.

 List any awards, achievements, past projects, and skills:

 When recruiters and employers search on LinkedIn, they use keyword searches.
+This is standard practice across many industries now, as you can see here in the world of marketing.
 They are searching for specific skills and specific terms surrounding candidates’ work experience, projects, and skills.

 Often times, recruiters and employers are looking for top performers in their field.
 Candidates should include any awards or recognition they have received at past positions in order to come up under those searches.